25 October 24

 6. The OECMs flattened layer is intersected with a base map of the world (see Section 3)

-7. The intersected flat layer is converted to Mollweide (an equal area projection) and the land and EEZ OECM area of every country and territory is calculated, in km2.
+7. The land and EEZ OECM area of every country and territory is calculated, in km2, using geodesic area calculations in WGS 1984.

 Then the national total protected area & OECM coverage for each country and territory is calculated: